Commitments

 In 2008, Alstom joined the United Nations’ Global Compact organisation, designed to encourage companies to commit to a set of key values spanning human rights, labour standards, environmental protection and ethics in business practices.

-As a member of the Paris Process on Mobility and Climate (PPMC) and an active participant in the UN Climate Change Conference (COP21), Alstom is a key contributor to various international initiatives that aim to combat climate change in transport and reach the +2°C target set by the Paris Climate Agreement.
-It is a key member of the SLoCaT Partnership on Sustainable Transport - a multi-stakeholder partnership of over 90 organizations - which highlights the importance of low carbon transport in climate negotiations at the regional, national and transnational levels.
+As a member of the Paris Process on Mobility and Climate (PPMC) and an active participant in the UN Climate Change Conference , Alstom is a key contributor to various international initiatives that aim to combat climate change in transport and reach the +2°C target set by the Paris Climate Agreement.
+Besides, the Group continues to support UNFCCC forums (United Nations Framework Convention on Climate Change) to show how its technologies support the transition towards a low carbon emissions society.

 Alstom’s participation to the One Planet Summit in Paris in December 2017, outlined the company’s long-term strategy regarding transport decarbonisation, and emphasised the essential role of hydrogen in clean energy storage.